 History of National Old Stuff Day

-If you think about it, there’s always been old stuff – but exactly when Old Stuff Day started to be celebrated isn’t too clear.
+If you think about it, there’s always been old stuff – but exactly when National Old Stuff Day started to be celebrated isn’t too clear.
 That said, there’s no doubt that this is an important day for those who are a fan of all things gone by.

 We’ve long had an appreciation for the value that age can bring to items.
 Wine becomes better the older it gets, furniture becomes more of a must-have once it becomes an antique; it’s certain that old things aren’t without their uses, value or charm.
 Collectors nowadays will pay a pretty penny for stamps, toys, video games, board games, books, coins, and clothes of yesterday.

 How to celebrate National Old Stuff Day

-Vintage fashion is still in vogue, but you can really get into the spirit of things by visiting a junk shop or visiting you local car boot – another person’s old stuff could be your new stuff!
+Vintage fashion is still in vogue, but you can really get into the spirit of things by visiting a junk shop or visiting your local car boot – another person’s old stuff could be your new stuff!
 Or maybe now is a good day to declutter?
 Stuff you aren’t so into any more could make a great gift for someone else, or you could always pass you old things on to your local charity shop.

 If you’re in a crafty mood, you could upcycle your old clothes into new outfits with just a little tailoring, or turn unwanted trinkets into snazzy boho decorations.
 Today would be a good day to visit your older relatives and learn about your family history, and the kind of shenanigans your grandparents would get up to back in the golden days.

 Most of all, remember that today’s new stuff will one day be old stuff – so if you’re a fan of nostalgia, don’t get overzealous with that charity bag!